INTRODUCTION TO THE PARISH

 Slingsby is about 2 miles north of Castle Howard and 16 miles from York.
 Slingsby lies at the foot of the gently sloping land which forms the northern edge of the Howardian Hills (an Area of Outstanding Natural Beauty), with the Vale of Pickering spreading out to its north and east.
-It is a working estate village and has a primary school , a village hall , a parish church and a Methodist chapel , a village shop, public house, bakery, restaurant, and tea shop.
+It is a working estate village and has a primary school , a village hall , a parish church and a Methodist chapel , a village shop, public house, and a bakery.
 On the western edge of the village lie the ruins of a 17th century manor house called Slingsby “Castle”.
 Use our Village Plan to locate buildings and amenities.

 Apart from several farms, local businesses include a garage and car sales showroom, a TV and electrical business, a second-hand and antiques goods business, carpenters and builders.

 The village has the benefit of a sports field with an active sports and social club, a mobile library (for the moment!), fish and chips on wheels, mobile butcher and fishmonger, newspaper and milk deliveries and regular bus services.

 For visitors there are holiday cottages and accommodation, and two caravan and camping sites (one a Camping and Caravanning Club site and one also with static caravans).The Tourism information page has ideas on places to visit and a number of walks in locations around the Slingsby area can be found on Geoff’s Walks page.